 So how do three longtime geocaching friends from the US end up in the Azores for the holidays?
-It began as a sort of loose daydream of interesting places to travel this year between my wife, Scoot the Frog, Koneko and myself.
-We sun the globe looking for somewhere different from our previous travels.
+It began as a sort of loose daydream of interesting places to travel this year between us.
+We spun the globe looking for somewhere different from our previous travels.
 We talked about going to Iceland to see the northern lights, maybe taking that long flight to Thailand for some scuba caching, but when we read about the Azores, we knew it would be the perfect getaway.

 Our first order of business was finding out how to get there.
 Luckily, there was a new direct flight from Boston to the Azores on SATA.
 Since Koneko lives near Boston and there were inexpensive flights from our home in Nashville, Tennessee, it made travel easy and also helped us choose our ultimate destination of Terceira.
 With tickets and lodging booked we got into the real fun of planning a trip.
 We did a lot of research, looking at geocaches online, reaching out to friends who had visited before and finally making connection with some local geocachers for advice.
 Continue reading

 That’s pretty good advice.
 I know I have heard it enough and it is pretty much what I do.
 I write about the stuff I know; things I like, things I care about, making things, seeking out adventures, good things to eat, you know basic monkey stuff.
 Sometimes, I end up writing stuff for newspapers, articles and magazines.
 Every once in a while someone sends me a check for doing that and people refer to me as an “author”.
 That never feels genuine to me, because it’s just an article or some stuff I wrote that someone liked or needed, but it is nice.
 I have always held out that to be a real author, you would have to write a book.
 Well, to paraphrase Miss O’Hara, “I guess I’ve done authoring now.”

 The Complete Idiot’s Guide to Geocaching, Third Edition